boothj5/minions/README.md

 mvn clean install
 ```

-Then create a YAML file with your configuration, and example can ber found at [here](https://github.com/boothj5/minions/blob/master/minions.yml):
+Then create a YAML file with your configuration:

 ```
 user: